Lady Margaret Sackville: Peace movement

 At the outbreak of World War I, she joined the anti-war Union of Democratic Control.
 In 1916 she published a collection of poems called The Pageant of War.
 It included the poem "Nostra Culpa", denouncing women who betrayed their sons by not speaking out against the war.
 Her sister-in-law, Muriel De La Warr, and her nephew, Herbrand Sackville, 9th Earl De La Warr, were also involved in the peace movement.
 Her brother, Gilbert Sackville, 8th Earl De La Warr, was killed during the conflict in 1915.
 The spare and angry strength of Sackville's war poems has attracted recent critical attention.
 Brian Murdoch notes the absence of overt patriotic elements in The Pageant of War and its memorialisation of all the dead: soldiers, non-combatants and refugees.

 Later life

 She spent much of her adult life in Midlothian and Edinburgh, where she became the first president of Scottish PEN and was elected a fellow of the Royal Society of Literature.
-She was a member of Marc-André Raffalovich's Whitehouse Terrace salon, where she would meet guests including Henry James, Compton Mackenzie and the artist Hubert Wellington.
-In 1922 she published A Masque of Edinburgh.
-This was performed at the Music Hall, George Street, Edinburgh, and depicted the history of Edinburgh in eleven scenes from the Romans to a meeting between the poet Robert Burns and the writer Sir Walter Scott.
-She lived at 30 Regent Terrace, Edinburgh, from 1930 to 1932.
+She was a member of Marc-André Raffalovich's Whitehouse Terrace salon, where she met guests including Henry James, Compton Mackenzie and the artist Hubert Wellington.
+In 1922, she published A Masque of Edinburgh.
+This was performed at the Music Hall, George Street, Edinburgh, and depicted the history of Edinburgh in 11 scenes, from the Romans to a meeting between the poet Robert Burns and the writer Sir Walter Scott.
+Sackville lived at 30 Regent Terrace, Edinburgh, from 1930 to 1932.

-In 1936 Sackville moved to Cheltenham, where she lived for the rest of her life.
+In 1936, Sackville moved to Cheltenham, where she lived for the rest of her life.
 She died of a heart condition at Rokeby Nursing Home, Cheltenham, in 1963.